History of the Central Intelligence Agency: Office of Special Operations (Covert Intelligence)

-Sidney Souers (formerly Deputy Chief of Naval Intelligence), after a little more than a hundred days in his position as the first Director of the Central Intelligence Group during which "The Pentagon and the State Department refused to talk to [the CIG]", and "the FBI treated [the CIG] with the deepest disdain", left a top secret note simply stating "There is an urgent need to develop the highest possible quality of information on the USSR in the shortest possible time" before he completed the goal he set out in his first days of office... "[going] home".
+Sidney Souers (formerly Deputy Chief of Naval Intelligence), after a little more than a hundred days in his position as the first Director of the Central Intelligence Group during which "The Pentagon and the State Department refused to talk to [the CIG]" and "the FBI treated [the CIG] with the deepest disdain", left a top secret note simply stating "There is an urgent need to develop the highest possible quality of information on the USSR in the shortest possible time" before he completed the goal he set out in his first days of office... "[going] home".

-General Hoyt Vandenberg, Eisenhower's commander of air operations in Europe, and, later, his Intelligence Chief became the CIG's second director while waiting to be appointed the first Commander of the United States Air Force.
-One of his first actions was creating the Office of Special Operations, and the Office of Reports and Estimates.
-In the beginning the OSO was tasked with spying and subversion overseas with a budget of $15 million, the largess of a small number of patrons in congress.
+General Hoyt Vandenberg, Eisenhower's commander of air operations in Europe, and, later, his Intelligence Chief, became the CIG's second director while waiting to be appointed the first Commander of the United States Air Force.
+One of his first actions was creating the Office of Special Operations and the Office of Reports and Estimates.
+In the beginning the OSO was tasked with spying and subversion overseas with a budget of $15 million, the largesse of a small number of patrons in congress.
 Vandenberg's goals were much like the ones set out by his predecessor in the note he left leaving office, finding out "everything about the Soviet forces in Eastern and Central Europe – their movements, their capabilities, and their intentions" in the shortest possible time.
 This task fell to the 228 overseas personnel covering Germany, Austria, Switzerland, Poland, Czechoslovakia, and Hungary.
-These men were plagued by a problem that always plagued the CIA, distinguishing the accurate from the inaccurate.
+These men were plagued by a problem that always plagued the CIA: distinguishing the accurate from the inaccurate.
 Richard Helms, the man in charge, would later find that at least half of the information that made it into CIA files was inaccurate.
 In its early years, the CIA was caught flatfooted by several world events critical to the nation, blinded by, among other things, its inability to separate truth from fiction.